Ermis Aradippou FC

 Ermis Aradippou (Ερμής Αραδίππου) is a Cypriot professional football club based in Aradippou, a settlement on the outskirts of the city of Larnaca.
-The club was formed in 1958, and currently plays in the Cypriot Second Division.
+The club was formed in 1958, and currently plays in the Cypriot Third Division.
 Ermis' greatest success came in 2014, when they won the Super Cup.
 Ermis have a long-standing rivalry with their neighbouring club Omonia Aradippou.

 History

 Ermis spent most of its history in the Cypriot Second Division, first competing in the top flight in 1983, and appearing in two more editions of the competition during that decade.

 After being relegated in 2002, the club returned to division one for 2009–10, managing to stay afloat for the first time in its history, after finishing in ninth position.
 In the 2011–12 season the club was relegated to the second division after three successive seasons in the top flight.
 The club has achieved a record four successive seasons in the top flight since 2013.